adrienneeaston/software-developer-engineer-resume/README.md

 Seattle, WA | <adrienne.easton@gmail.com> |  206.799.1723
 <https://linkedin.com/in/adrienne-easton> | <https://github.com/adrienneeaston>

-Software developer engineer with a passion for writing clean, usable, and accessible code that improves the lives of as many people as possible.
+Software developer engineer with a passion for writing clean, usable, and accessible code that improves and empowers the lives of as many people as possible.
 With previous history in the fields of psychology and psychometry, I bring pattern and data analysis as well as knowledge and empathy around human behavior to add to full stack programming skills.

 ## Technical Skills